markd2/MarkDnD/session-notes.md

   occasionally.
 The party didn't investigate further.
 * As the hallway, there are more bones scattered on the ground, and the decorative filigree is more elaborate.
+* Going through the set of double-doors to the north, there's even more bones, and some still have meat on them.
+There's parts of some short furry creatures with big heads full of teeth.
-* Going through the set of double-doors to the north, the party spies a sleeping creature, unlike anything they've seen before.
+  The party spies a sleeping creature, unlike anything they've seen before.
 Body of a massive predatory cat, with sleek muscles and black flesh.
   Its head appears to be a ball of swirling energy, surrounded by dozens of metallic plates that move as if in orbit around the energy.
 Another Thumping sound.
 The party makes some noise.
 The